 Best Budget iPad Drawing Tablet for Teens

-For a budget alternative, you can again consider the standard Apple iPad 10.2 Inch Tablet, which any teen, or any artist for that matter, would be thrilled to have, or you can look at slightly toned-down configurations of the iPad Air, with Wi-Fi only (no cellular phone service), less onboard storage or both.
+For a budget alternative, you can again consider the standard Apple iPad 10.2 Inch Tablet (new 2021 model is arriving soon), which any teen, or any artist for that matter, would be thrilled to have, or you can look at slightly toned-down configurations of the iPad Air, with Wi-Fi only (no cellular phone service), less onboard storage or both.
 Here are the links to different iPad Air configurations, from most to least expensive:

 - Apple iPad Air 10.9 Inch Tablet with Cellular, Wi-Fi, 256GB